This week is the 50th anniversary of one of the strangest incidents in the history of UW athletics, summarized by Madison.com:

 … before his death of a heart attack at 48 in April 1986.

 McClain was replaced by defensive coordinator Jim Hilles.
-UW had most of its starters back, including five players who would go on to play in the NFL — offensive linemen Paul Gruber and Glenn Derby, linebackers Rick Graf and Tim Jordan (who was one year ahead of me at Madison La Follette), and defensive back Nate Odomes.
+UW had most of its starters back, including eight players who were drafted by the NFL — running backs Joe Armentrout and Larry Emery, linebackers Rick Graf, Tim Jordan (who was one year ahead of me at Madison La Follette), Michael Reid and Craig Raddatz, and defensive backs Nate Odomes and Bobby Taylor — plus five players who would be drafted in the next year’s draft.

 Would that have happened had McClain lived?
 Hilles was the logical choice to replace McClain since he was assistant head coach, but what if Hilles had, as some head coaches do, focused on his side of the ball and let the offensive coaches run the offense?